 That is because precision health is able to help identify small segments of a population that may be at risk of a rare disease, or who might need education and additional screening so that they are not at increased risk of chronic or fatal disease.
 Smokers, and workers in hazardous industries like petrochemicals, are two such examples.

-The main goal of Population Health is to enable health services to be delivered to patients in a transparent and systematic fashion, so as to improve the overall health of the population.
+The main goal of the Population Health solution is to enable health services to be delivered to patients in a transparent and systematic fashion, so as to improve the overall health of the population.

 It aims to shift the emphasis from the expensive treatment of existing diseases and conditions to programs and initiatives focused on concepts like wellness and self-sufficiency, to try and prevent or minimize the occurrence of illnesses occurring in the first place.